Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 This is done using the `<-` operator.
 We can then give our stored map to the `save_map()` function as shown below.

+Maps can be saved using all major image types including "png" and "jpg".
+However, it is recommended to a vector formats such as "svg".
+These formats are still compatible with products such as Microsoft Word and PowerPoint.
+However, since they are vector images, they maintain their quality at all levels of magnification.

 ```r
 # Plot the map
 map <- plot_map(